*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

-Students' conceptual understanding of chemical reactions is foundational to much science learning.
+Seventh grade chemistry students' conceptual understanding of chemical reactions for middle school science is foundational to much science learning.
 Understanding atomic level reactions is crucial for learning physical, life, earth, and space science.
 Even more importantly, they open up new windows of curiosity for students to see the world around them.
 By seventh grade, students are ready to take on the abstract nature of the interactions of atoms and molecules far too small to see.

-To pique students’ curiosity and anchor the learning for the unit in the visible and concrete, students start with an experience of observing and analyzing a bath bomb as it fizzes and eventually disappears in the water.
-Their observations and questions about what is going on drive learning that digs into a series of related phenomena as students iterate and improve their models depicting what happens during chemical reactions.
+To pique 7th grade students’ curiosity and anchor the learning for the unit in the visible and concrete, students start with an experience of observing and analyzing a bath bomb as it fizzes and eventually disappears in the water.
+Their observations and questions about what is going on drive learning that digs into a series of related phenomena as students iterate and improve their models depicting what happens during chemical reactions for middle school science.
 By the end of the unit, students have a firm grasp on how to model simple molecules, know what to look for to determine if chemical reactions have occurred, and apply their knowledge to chemical reactions to show how mass is conserved when atoms are rearranged.

 Additional Unit Information

-This unit builds toward the following NGSS Performance Expectations (PEs):
+This 7th grade chemistry unit builds toward the following NGSS Performance Expectations (PEs):

 - MS-PS1-1: Develop models to describe the atomic composition of simple molecules and extended structures.
 [Clarification Statement: Emphasis is on developing models of molecules that vary in complexity.
 Examples of simple molecules could include ammonia and methanol.
 Examples of extended structures could include sodium chloride or diamonds.
 Examples of molecular-level models could include drawings, 3D ball and stick structures, or computer representations showing different molecules with different types of atoms.]
 [Assessment Boundary: Assessment does not include valence electrons and bonding energy, discussing the ionic nature of subunits of complex structures, or a complete description of all individual atoms in a complex molecule or extended structure is not required.]